Blizzard leaks, major launches for major titles, and another Twitch streamer defects

 That’s it for this edition.

 Thanks for reading Checkpoint.
-If you enjoyed reading, please let your gamer friends know about it — keeping Checkpoint growing helps me keep it going.
+If you enjoyed this, please let your gamer friends know about the newsletter — keeping Checkpoint growing helps me keep it going.

 Hit reply on this email to send me feedback about Checkpoint, or just say hello.
 I’m always happy to hear from subscribers.